Garzon

 Across high-end dining in South America, there is a persistent tension between European-trained technique and local ingredient identity.
 Restaurants at the serious end tend to resolve this tension in one of two directions: they apply international framework to local produce, or they subordinate technique to the natural qualities of what grows or grazes nearby.
 The most compelling addresses in Uruguay lean toward the latter.
 The country's grass-fed beef, its Atlantic seafood, and the produce of its campo have enough inherent quality that heavy technical intervention can actually work against the ingredient.

 This is the culinary logic that places like Atelier Moessmer Norbert Niederkofler in Brunico have made explicit in a European mountain context: that regional ingredients, cooked with attention and restraint, communicate place better than technique-forward menus assembled from imported luxury goods.
 In Garzón, the analogous argument holds.
-The meal is at its leading when what arrives at the table reads as Uruguayan, not as international fine dining that happens to be served in Uruguay.
+The meal is at its finest when what arrives at the table reads as Uruguayan, not as international fine dining that happens to be served in Uruguay.

 Planning the Visit